Gema Hassen-Bey: Life

 Hassen-Bey planned to become the first woman in a wheelchair to reach the top of Kilimanjaro, having tried in 2017 to reach the top of Spain's highest peak, Teide, on the island of Tenerife.
 She abandoned the climb at over 3,700 metres but became the first Paralympic athlete in a wheelchair to reach 3,000 meters altitude using only her arms.
 The challenges are sponsored and the objectives include the development of a handbike that is capable of allowing her to climb these mountains.

 In 2017 her specialist bike was stolen when she parked it in a space reserved for people with disabilities while attending a Pride event.
 The police were able to return it to her the following day.

 Personal life

 She revealed that she was bisexual when she was asked to talk about combating homophobia.
 She believes she is the only Paralympic athlete to come out.

-As an open lesbian she is regarded as one of the most influential in Spain.
+As an open bisexual she is regarded as one of the most influential in Spain.